Astros vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Hunter Brown and Jon Gray are the projected starters when the Houston Astros and Texas Rangers face off on Saturday at Minute Maid Park.
+Yordan Alvarez and the Houston Astros hit the field against Adolis Garcia and the Texas Rangers at Minute Maid Park on Sunday, at 7:08 PM ET.

-The favored Astros have -175 moneyline odds against the underdog Rangers, who are listed at +145.
-The over/under is 8 runs for this contest (with -110 odds on the over and -110 odds on the under).
+The favored Astros have -200 moneyline odds to win against the underdog Rangers, who are listed at +165.
+The over/under is 7.5 runs for the contest.

 Rep your team with officially licensed Astrosgear!
 Head to Fanatics to find jerseys, shirts, and much more.